-- Rapid Construction: Once basic user and system design has begun, the development part is wherever most of the actual application coding, testing, and integration takes place.
-Along with User design, the rapid Construction part is repeated as usually as necessary, as new elements are needed or alterations ar created to satisfy the requirements of the project.
+- Rapid Construction: Once the basic user and system design have begun, the development part is wherever most of the actual application coding, testing, and integration takes place.
+Along with User design, the rapid Construction part is repeated as usually as necessary, as new elements are needed or alterations are created to satisfy the requirements of the project.

 - Cutover: The ultimate Cutover (or Transition) stage permits the development team time to move components to a live production environment, wherever any necessary full-scale testing or team coaching will take place.